-All DCCCD colleges participate in a computer-assisted job bank which contains lists of job openings in the Metroplex.
-Such lists are organized by the career program areas offered by the DCCCD.
+All DCCCD colleges participate in a computer-assisted job bank which contains full and part-time opportunities in the Metroplex.
+Such opportunities are categorized by the career program areas offered by the DCCCD.
 All Placement Offices strictly adhere to EEO and Affirmative Action Guidelines.
-Employers listing positions with the DCCCD Job Placement Service must by EEO employers.
+Employers listing positions with the DCCCD Job Placement Service must be EEO employers.
 All services are free of charge.